androidfred/angulator/README.md

-Angular replacement for app originally written in Java. (http://github.com/androidfred/positionicalculator) Not very Object Oriented, can be improved.
+Angular replacement for app originally written in Java. (http://github.com/androidfred/positioncalculator)

 ## Unlicense
 This is free and unencumbered software released into the public domain.